quicwg/base-drafts/draft-ietf-quic-transport.md

 response to other events.

-In order to assist loss detection at the sender, an endpoint SHOULD send an ACK frame immediately on receiving an ack-eliciting packet that is out of order.
+In order to assist loss detection at the sender, an endpoint SHOULD send an ACK frame immediately on receiving an ack-eliciting packet that is out of order from other ack-eliciting packets.
 The endpoint SHOULD NOT continue sending ACK frames immediately unless more ack-eliciting packets are received out of order.
 If every subsequent ack-eliciting packet arrives out of order, then an ACK frame SHOULD be sent immediately for every received ack-eliciting packet.

 Similarly, packets marked with the ECN Congestion Experienced (CE) codepoint in the IP header SHOULD be acknowledged immediately, to reduce the peer's response